jmf1988/ytdash/README.md

 Dependencies installation:
 - Debian based:
-apt-get install python3 python3-pycurl python3-certifi ffmpeg mpv libcurl4 | libcurl3
+apt-get install python3 python3-pycurl python3-certifi ffmpeg mpv

-To install python dependencies with pip instead:
+Note: The above installs distro version of pycurl that cames with gnutls backend, that may use more memory and have some issues.
+To install pycurl with openssl backend that uses less memory and seems to have less issues do the following:

-- PYCURL_SSL_LIBRARY=openssl pip3 install pycurl certifi --user
+- Install dependecies on debian to compile libcurl to use openssl backend (better performance): apt-get install python3-dev libssl-dev libcurl4-openssl-dev python3-pip PYCURL_SSL_LIBRARY=openssl pip3 install pycurl certifi --user

 Usage:
 <pre>